-global hotkey · works in any app · release to paste
+a hotkey you choose record works in any app paste release to paste

 // how it works